Pylons/pyramid/docs/narr/views.rst

 This registers the same view under two different names.

-.. note:: ``bfg_view`` decorator stacking is a feature new in :mod:`repoze.bfg` 1.1.
+.. note:: :class:`repoze.bfg.view.bfg_view` decorator stacking is a feature new in :mod:`repoze.bfg` 1.1.
 Previously, these decorators could not be stacked without the effect of the "upper" decorator cancelling the effect of the the decorator "beneath" it.

-The bfg_view decorator can also be used against class methods:
+The decorator can also be used against class methods:

 .. code-block:: python
    :linenos: